+Editor’s Note: Adding operating point(s) for 8k stereoscopic is FFS.

+Editor’s Note: Adding operating point(s) for frame packed stereoscopic video is FFS.

 - the bitstream does not exceed the maximum luma picture size in samples of 33,554,432,

 - the maximum VCL Bit Rate is constrained to be 80 Mbps with CpbVclFactor and CpbNalFactor being fixed to be 1000 and 1100, respectively.